google/deepconsensus/docs/quick_start.md

 Here are some details on what these docker commands are doing:

-*   `-i / --interactive` - Run a docker container interactively
+*   `-i / --interactive` - Run a docker container interactively.
 *   `-t / --tty` - Allocate a pseudo-TTY.
 This makes working interactively operate like a traditional terminal session.
 *   `-w / --workdir` - Sets the working directory inside the container.